project-arcana/phantasm-hardware-interface/README.md

 ### Commands

-Commands do the heavy lifting in communicating with a phi backend.
+Commands do the heavy lifting in communicating with a PHI backend.
 They are simple structs, which are written contiguously into a piece of memory ("software command buffer").
 This memory is then passed to the backend,

 ```C++
 handle::command_list recordCommandList(std::byte* buffer, size_t size);